bloodyowl/website/contents/blog/2021-02-13-a-guide-for-simple-presentations.md

 You're making a presentation or a PDF to make information simpler to grasp than with boring old text : **continous, long lines of prose don't work in that context**.

-If you need to manipulate complex ideas: **go step by step** and introduce concepts individually in separate slides, then **simplify** their reprentation in further slides.
+If you need to manipulate complex ideas: **go step by step** and introduce concepts individually in separate slides, then **simplify** their representation in further slides.

 You should end up with only two types of slides: